scarbonellsala/TFM_SCarbonell_Analysis/README.md

 ### R Scripts for Analysis

-In addition to the tools mentioned above, R scripts were utilized for further analysis and to generate visualizations of the data.
-These R scripts played a crucial role in providing insights and facilitating data interpretation.
+In addition to the abovementioned tools, R scripts were utilized for further analysis and to generate data visualisations.
+These R scripts were crucial in providing insights and facilitating data interpretation.

 Please refer to the specific R script files for detailed information on the analyses conducted and the visualizations produced.